kai687/sphinxawesome-theme/docs/about.md

 <!-- vale 18F.Clarity = YES -->

 [Webpack] manages the JavaScript and CSS portions of the theme.
-The entry point for Webpack is the file `app.js`.
+The entry point for webpack is the file `app.js`.
 All dependencies are imported here, including fonts and CSS.

 See the Webpack configuration file `webpack.config.js` for the full pipeline.